Peer Leader Captains

 THE CENTER FOR FIRST YEAR EXPERIENCE AND LEARNING COMMUNITIES

-The Center for First Year Experience and Learning Communities is a unit within the Office of the Provost for Baccalaureate and Graduate education.
-The Center collaborates with all undergraduate colleges at the University of Cincinnati as well as other national, regional, state institutions of higher learning and community agencies from the Cincinnati metropolitan area.
+The Center for First Year Experience and Learning Communities is a unit within the Office of the Provost.
+The Center collaborates with all undergraduate colleges at the University of Cincinnati as well as other national, regional, and state institutions of higher learning and community agencies from the Cincinnati metropolitan area.
 The Center develops and implements, and advocates for innovative and effective programs and practices that enhance first year students’ academic and intellectual development, curricular and co-curricular engagement and progress towards graduation.

-- Each Peer Leader Captain coaches a subset of Peer Leaders through facilitating small group weekly meetings of assigned Peer Leaders, providing ongoing mentoring and feedback to each, responding to PL weekly reflections and monitoring Peer Leader follow up on responsibilities.
+- Peer Leader Captains coach a subset of Peer Leaders through facilitating weekly meetings of assigned Peer Leaders, providing on-going mentoring and feedback to each PL, responding to PL weekly responsibilities and other center-wide activities

-- Capacity to collegially and effectively work in a team context with the Center’s professional and paraprofessional staff.
+- Capacity to collaborate with the Center’s professional and paraprofessional staff

 - Attend weekly PLC meetings and periodically attend FYE staff meetings

-- Co-lead an assigned group of Peer Leaders.
+- Lead an assigned group of Peer Leaders

-- Co-plan weekly peer leader meeting and facilitate each meeting effectively.
+- Plan weekly peer leader meetings and facilitate each meeting effectively

 - Monitor PL compliance with job responsibilities, PL effectiveness and PL development via:

-- Tracking PL follow up on responsibilities such as attendance sheets, weekly PL meeting attendance and participation, LC curriculum implementation, PL communication to students and faculty, PL office hours and PL weekly reports/reflections.
+- Track PL responsibilities such as attendance sheets, weekly PL meeting attendance and participation, LC curriculum implementation, PL communication to students and faculty, PL office hours and PL weekly reports/reflections.

-- Responding (in association with direct supervisor) to PL performance issues.
+- Respond (in association with direct supervisor) to PL performance issues

 - Monitor PL utilization of Bb site as communication vehicle for LC

-- Present orientations on Learning Communities to students during college orientations.
+- Present on Learning Communities to students during college orientations

 Peer Leader Captain Application Process